 Malaysians whose ancestors came from India can speak their familial language in addition to Malay and English.
 Chinese Malays learn Mandarin in school, but most also speak other dialects (such as Cantonese, Hokkien and Hakka) at home or on the street.
 In big cities like Kuala Lumpur, Penang and Johor Bahru, it is not uncommon to find Chinese Malaysians who can speak two or three Chinese dialects in addition to Malay and English.

-A sign marks Constitutional Court (Photo: Nagarjun Kandukuru/Flickr)
+A sign marks Johannesburg's Constitutional Court using all 11 of South Africa's official languages.
+(Photo: Nagarjun Kandukuru/Flickr)